Original North American area codes: Assignment plan

-Consideration of several assignment patterns resulted in the configuration that was publicized as a map in October 1947.
+Consideration of several assignment patterns resulted in the configuration that was publicized in a map in October 1947.
 The three-digit codes were assigned to numbering plan areas in seemingly random manner, avoiding consecutive, nearly-consecutive, or just very similar codes in neighboring numbering plan areas to avoid customer confusion, even when located in the same jurisdiction.
 This criterion was not always achieved, however.
 A geographically based enumeration method had been examined earlier, but was discarded.
 Thus, it would not have been possible to locate a numbering plan area geographically by its code alone.
 The plan divided New York into five areas, the most of any state.
 Illinois, Ohio, Pennsylvania, and Texas were assigned four area codes each, and California, Iowa, and Michigan received three.
 Eight states and provinces were divided into two NPAs.

 The pattern of this assignment of area codes is shown in the following tabulation.
-This method of arrangement, which is known to have been in use at Bell Laboratories, shows clearly that area codes were assigned not entirely in random order, but by filling the table in diagonal manner from the top left corner, containing the low-numbered area codes, toward the center and lower right corner.
+This method of arrangement, which is known to have been in use at Bell Laboratories, shows that area codes were assigned not entirely in random order, but by filling the table in diagonal manner from the top left corner, containing the low-numbered area codes, toward the center and lower right corner.
 Such a pattern suggests that the designers intended to maintain the same degree of randomness in digits for the remaining, yet unassigned codes.
 The first area code (201) was given to the entire state of New Jersey, the state with the greatest population density in the nation.
-Despite its density, the state was not subdivided until about a decade later.
-In fact, in the group of single-NPA states, having the middle digit 0, all of the low-number codes were assigned to the mid-Atlantic states around New Jersey, i.e. the District of Columbia, Connecticut, Maryland, Delaware, and Rhode Island, all states in the top of the list of states with the greatest population densities.
+Despite its density, the state was not subdivided until much later.
+In fact, in the group of single-NPA states, having the middle digit 0, all of the low-number codes were assigned to the mid-Atlantic states around New Jersey, i.e. the District of Columbia (202), Connecticut (203), Maryland (301), Delaware (302), and Rhode Island (401), all states in the top of the list of states with the greatest population densities.